 - The Applied Energy Materials Group uses theory guided combinatory experimental methods to discover new materials capable of water desalination.

-- The Thermal Science Group is developing techniques to utilize waste industrial heat and solar sources of heat to desalinate and treat water and waste streams too concentrated and polluted to be handled using traditional reverse osmosis technologies.
+- The Thermal Energy Group is developing techniques to utilize waste industrial heat and solar sources of heat to desalinate and treat water and waste streams too concentrated and polluted to be handled using traditional reverse osmosis technologies.